RMS Olympic: Background and construction

 The ships were built in Belfast by Harland & Wolff, who had a long-established relationship with the White Star Line dating back to 1867.
-Harland and Wolff were given a great deal of latitude in designing ships for the White Star Line; the usual approach was for the latter to sketch out a general concept which the former would take away and turn into a ship design.
-Cost considerations were relatively low on the agenda and Harland and Wolff was authorised to spend what it needed on the ships, plus a five per cent profit margin.
+Harland & Wolff were given a great deal of latitude in designing ships for the White Star Line; the usual approach was for the latter to sketch out a general concept which the former would take away and turn into a ship design.
+Cost considerations were relatively low on the agenda and Harland & Wolff was authorised to spend what it needed on the ships, plus a five per cent profit margin.
 In the case of the Olympic-class ships, a cost of £3 million for the first two ships was agreed plus "extras to contract" and the usual five per cent fee.

-Harland and Wolff put their designers to work designing the Olympic-class vessels.
-It was overseen by Lord Pirrie, a director of both Harland and Wolff and the White Star Line; naval architect Thomas Andrews, the managing director of Harland and Wolff's design department; Edward Wilding, Andrews' deputy and responsible for calculating the ship's design, stability and trim; and Alexander Carlisle, the shipyard's chief draughtsman and general manager.
+Harland & Wolff's design work for the Olympic-class vessels was overseen by Lord Pirrie, a director of both Harland & Wolff and the White Star Line; naval architect Thomas Andrews, the managing director of Harland & Wolff's design department; Edward Wilding, Andrews' deputy and responsible for calculating the ship's design, stability and trim; and Alexander Carlisle, the shipyard's chief draughtsman and general manager.
 Carlisle's responsibilities included the decorations, equipment and all general arrangements, including the implementation of an efficient lifeboat davit design.